 Pre-Clinical Member, American Association of Marriage & Family Therapists (AAMFT)

-Apart from the professional mental health licenses that I hold in the State of Texas and in Malaysia, I am also a qualified Counseling Psychologist in Malaysia.
+I previously held two professional mental health licenses in the State of Texas, where I obtained my graduate-level training in four major areas of mental health discipline – marriage and family therapy, psychology, counseling and play therapy.
+In Malaysia, I am a qualified Counseling Psychologist in Malaysia.
 For you information, psychology is neither regulated by law or any professional body in Malaysia, but peer recognition as a psychologist is typically given to those who have at least a Master-level qualification in the field of psychology that they profess to have expertise in.

 To ensure that I provide my best service to my clients, I adhere to the ethical standards of the AAMFT and APT and receive clinical supervision regularly from US licensed mental health professionals.

-I have been privileged to work with clients from diverse racial, social, and economic background.
 My mental health work experience in Texas include working as a psychiatric assessment clinician at a psychiatric hospital, a psychological assistant at a residential home for individuals who are intellectually challenged, and a therapist at several outpatient community counseling agencies.
 In Malaysia, I have worked at a university psychological and counseling center as well as a private practitioner, serving both local and expatriate clients.
-I have also worked as a lecturer and clinical supervisor in the Master in Clinical Psychology, Master in Counseling and Bachelor of Psychology programs at HELP University College.
-I am currently an adjunct lecturer with the Linguistic Council, Malaysia.
+I have also worked as a lecturer and clinical supervisor in the Master in Clinical Psychology, Master in Counseling and Bachelor of Psychology programs at HELP University, as well as taught at the College of Allied Educators, Malaysia.
 Prior to becoming a mental health professional, I worked as an attorney in Malaysia for six years doing litigation and corporate law.